autowarefoundation/autoware-documentation/docs/support/troubleshooting/index.md

 - Point clouds or markers flicker on RViz2
 - When multiple subscribers use the same publishers, the message rate drops

-If you have any of these symptoms, please check the performance troubleshooting page.
+If you have any of these symptoms, please the [Performance Troubleshooting](performance-troubleshooting.md) page.

 ### Map does not display when running the Planning Simulator